Christos Mandas

 Christos Mandas (Χρήστος Μανδάς; born 17 September 2001) is a Greek professional footballer who plays as a goalkeeper for club Lazio and the Greece national team.

 Club career

 Atromitos

 On 28 November 2017, Mandas made his professional debut in Greek Cup against Sparta.
 On 30 September 2019, he signed a contract extension until the summer of 2022, with a buy-out clause of €2,000,000.

 OFI

 On 31 January 2022, OFI officially announced the signing of Mandas until the summer of 2026.

 Lazio

 On 1 September 2023, Mandas officially joined Serie A club Lazio for an undisclosed fee.
 On 11 March 2025, he signed a contract extension until the summer of 2029.

+Bournemouth

+On 27 January 2026, Mandas signed with Premier League club Bournemouth on loan until the end of the season.

 International career

-Mandas made his debut for the Greece national team on 11 June 2024 in a friendly against Malta in Grödig, Austria.
+Mandas made his debut for the Greece national football team on 11 June 2024 in a friendly against Malta in Grödig, Austria.
 He replaced Konstantinos Tzolakis in the 82nd minute of Greece's 2–0 victory.